Jerry (St Leger winner): 1824: three-year-old season

 Jerry did not run as a two-year-old and began his racing career on 22 April 1824 at Catterick Bridge Racecourse in Yorkshire.
 He started at odds of 2/1 for the two mile race and finished second of the five runners behind Lord Sligo's colt Canteen.
 Jerry next appeared at York Racecourse on 24 May when he contested a "St Leger Stakes".
 The success of the St Leger at Doncaster had led other major courses, including York and Newmarket to use the name for their own long distance races for three-year-olds; the original race was renamed the "Great St Leger" for several years to distinguish itself from the imitators.
-Ridden by H. Edwards, he mas made the 5/2 second favourite and recorded his first win by beating Major Cunninghame's Outcry colt and five others, including the favourite Streatham.
+Ridden by H. Edwards, he was made the 5/2 second favourite and recorded his first win by beating Major Cunninghame's Outcry colt and five others, including the favourite Streatham.

 In July, Jerry was sent north to compete at Newcastle Racecourse in Northumberland and won the two mile XYZ Stakes from a single opponent.

 Nineteen colts and four fillies were attracted to Doncaster Racecourse on 20 September for the forty-ninth running of the Great St Leger.
 Jerry was ridden by Ben Smith and started the 9/1 third favourite behind Streatham and Brutandorf.
 Jerry won the race from Canteen.
 Shortly after his win in the St Leger, Jerry was sold for 2,000 guineas to Lord Kelburne.